 On April 9, 1864, French chemist Louis Pasteur reported his experiment disproving spontaneous generation as it was then held to occur.
 In the 1870s, British physicist William Thomson and German physicist Hermann von Helmholtz reinforced Pasteur and argued that life could come from space.
-And in the first decade of the twentieth century, Swedish chemist and Nobel laureate Svante Arrhenius theorized that bacterial spores, propelled through space by light pressure, were the seeds of life on Earth.
+In the first decade of the twentieth century, Swedish chemist and Nobel laureate Svante Arrhenius theorized that bacterial spores, propelled through space by light pressure, were the seeds of life on Earth.

 But in the 1920s, Russian biochemist Alexander Oparin and English geneticist J.B.S.
 Haldane, writing independently, revived the doctrine of spontaneous generation in a more sophisticated form.
 In the new version, the spontaneous generation of life no longer happens on Earth, takes too long to observe in a laboratory, and has left no clues about its occurrence.
 Supporting this theory, in 1953, American chemists Stanley Miller and Harold Urey showed that some amino acids can be chemically produced from amonia and methane.
 The Miller-Urey experiment is now famous, and the paradigm of Oparin and Haldane still prevails today.

-Chandra Wickramasinghe Fred Hoyle Starting in the 1970s, British astronomers Fred Hoyle and Chandra Wickramasinghe rekindled interest in panspermia.
+Starting in the 1970s, British astronomers Fred Hoyle and Chandra Wickramasinghe rekindled interest in panspermia.
 By careful spectroscopic observation and analysis of light from distant stars they found new evidence, traces of life, in the intervening dust.
 They later proposed that comets, which are largely made of water-ice, carry bacterial life across galaxies and protect it from radiation damage along the way.
 One aspect of this research program — that interstellar dust and comets contain organic compounds — has been pursued by others as well.
 It is now widely accepted that space contains the "ingredients" of life.
 This development could be the first hint of a huge paradigm shift.
 But mainstream science has not accepted the premise of modern panspermia, that whole cells seeded life on Earth.

 Hoyle and Wickramasinghe also broadened or generalized panspermia to include a new understanding of evolution.
 While accepting the fact that life on Earth evolved over the course of about four billion years, they say that the genetic programs for higher evolution cannot be explained by random mutation and recombination among genes for single-celled organisms, even in that long a time: the programs must ultimately come from somewhere beyond Earth.
 After arriving, in bacteria or viruses for example, they could be multiplied and become widespread by various means of horizontal gene transfer (HGT).
 In a nutshell, their theory holds that all of life comes from space.
 It incorporates panspermia into a general theory of evolution.